python-sprints/pandas-mentoring/SURVEY.md

 - no

 ### 5.2.
 If you answered yes in question (5.1.), please give reasons for why you should receive a scholarship.
 - (open question)

 ### 5.3.
+How many hours per week could you spend working in this internship?
+- (open question)

+### 5.4.
+What amount of money do you expect to receive from this scholarship?
+- (open question)

+### 5.3.
 Do you have any other thoughts regarding the pandas-mentoring scholarship?